taylormcknight/mcknightlabs/photography.md

 layout: full-width
 title: Photography
 description: Below are galleries of my film photography.
 My digital work is focused on the evolution of the earth and can be viewed and purchased <a href="https://scarceart.com/about">here</a>.
-og_title: Photography | Ryan McKnight
+og_title: Photography | Taylor McKnight
 og_description:
 og_image: /media/img/photography/film/35/canonae1/000015350010.jpg
 og_type: website